Brookline Village

 [Source: Brookline Public Library]

-Decorated, in a deliberately macabre fashion, for the annual Horribles Parade, 7/4/1891, for which it won the best-decorated building town prize.
+The new station house that stands today slightly to the west at 140 Washington St. replaced this house in 1908.
+It is decorated, in a deliberately macabre fashion, for the annual Horribles Parade, 7/4/1891, for which it won the best-decorated building town prize.

-Fire Station #1, Brookline Village, circa 1908
+Station A (Now Station 1), Brookline Village, circa 1908

 Washington St. in foreground coming from Huntington Ave.
 Boston, looking west to Boylston St. Hose House #1 and adjacent buildings torn down.
 New station completed in 1908 and is still in use today.

-Fire Station #1, Brookline Village, 1909
+Station A (Now Station 1), Brookline Village, 1909

 Trolley station not yet evident.